-The fixed income securities bear a yield to maturity from 1.4% to 3.6% (2021 - 1.4% to 3.6%) with staggered maturity dates ranging from January 2023 to May 2032 (2021 - January 2022 to February 2031).
+The fixed income securities bear a yield to maturity from 1.4% to 4.2% (2022 - 1.4% to 3.6%) with staggered maturity dates ranging from February 2024 to June 2033 (2022 - January 2023 to May 2032).

 The risks associated with the pooled funds are the risks associated with the securities in which the pooled funds invest.
 The value of equity securities changes with stock market conditions, which are affected by general economic and market conditions.
 The value of securities will vary with developments within the specific companies or governments that issue the securities.
 The value of fixed income securities will generally rise if interest rates fall and fall if interest rates rise.
 Changes in interest rates may also affect the value of equity securities.
 The value of securities denominated in a currency other than the Canadian dollar will be affected by changes in the value of the Canadian dollar in relation to the value of the currency in which the security is denominated.